-Industrial Marketing Blog
+Industrial & Manufacturing Marketing Articles

 The Distribution Trap – How Innovations Become Commodities

-Reading Time: < 1 minute
+1 minute

 I read an eye-opening article by Andrew R. Thomas, PhD Assistant Professor of International Business, University of Akron and the Editor-in-Chief, Journal of Transportation Security.
 He has outlined what is wrong with the theory of mass marketing.